 Due to the volume of applications and supporting materials we receive each year, we cannot accept portfolio materials that are not required as part of the application process.

 Should I apply to Syracuse University through the Early Decision plan?

 If Syracuse University is your first choice, you should seriously consider applying through the Early Decision option.
 As an Early Decision candidate, if admitted to your first choice college, you agree to enroll at Syracuse University.
 The admission criteria is the same at Syracuse for early and regular decision candidates.
 Learn more about your enrollment options.

 Does Syracuse require SAT Subject Tests?

 No, we do not require SAT Subject Tests.
 Students need to submit either their SAT or ACT test scores.
-If you opt to take only the ACT, you must also complete the optional Writing Test.

 Does Syracuse University weigh my application differently if I take the SAT or ACT more than once?